Center-Sinai Animal Hospital

 Increases in water consumption and an increase in urinations definitely need to be checked out by running blood and urine tests.
 The most common conditions that cause these symptoms include kidney disease and diabetes.
 Occasionally malfunctions of the adrenal glands will also produce these signs.
 Have it checked out as all the above conditions can be significantly helped if detected early in their course.

 Please also read two articles dealing with this issue on our site:

 Increased Water Drinking

-feel your pet's problem is critical, Dr. Baum urges you to contact your local
+Baum urges you to contact your vet ASAP.

 Privacy information: Please note your

 permission to post your question allows us to share the information with